nest/nest-simulator/doc/userdoc/nest_server.rst

 .. danger::

+    Each modification to the default security settings of NEST Server should be carefully evaluated on a case-by-case basis.

-    We are aware that some code might just not work (well) in a RestrictedPython environment.
-To support such codes, the security features of NEST Server can be completely disabled using
+    We are aware that some simulation code might not work (well) in a RestrictedPython environment.
+To support such codes, the security features of NEST Server can be completely disabled by starting it in the following way:

     .. code-block:: sh